Eamon97/Excercise-Project-Backend/README.md

 Unit Tests

-Junit testing, testing units of code in DAO to determine created objects are identical to the create command.
+Junit testing, 'mock' testing units of code for domain controller to determine created objects in front end and back end are identical.
 Ensures code was executable and that objects were being created correctly

 @Test public void testCreate() { final Item created = new Item(1, "ball", 4.99); assertEquals(created, DAO.create(created)); } Integration Tests